ZenithSwap/zenith-toolkit/packages/pancake-profile-sdk/README.md

-# Pancakeswap Profile SDK
+# Zenithswap Profile SDK

-This package provides some handy functions to retrieve data for Pancakeswap Profile system.
+This package provides some handy functions to retrieve data for Zenithswap Profile system.

 ##### Table of Contents